Healthy gums will support healthy teeth!

 Common Symptoms of Gum Disease

-During routine preventive care visits to MAC Dental, Dr. McLauchlin and his staff look for the early signs of gum disease in an effort to offer conservative treatment and prevent damage to the gums and teeth.
-There are several signs and symptoms that typically accompany gum disease that are important to watch for and mention to Dr. McLauchlin during your office visit:
+During routine preventive care visits to MAC Dental, Dr. McLauchlin, Dr. Bare and our staff look for the early signs of gum disease in an effort to offer conservative treatment and prevent damage to the gums and teeth.
+There are several signs and symptoms that typically accompany gum disease that are important to watch for and mention to Dr. McLauchlin or Dr. Bare during your office visit:

 - Bleeding gums, especially when brushing or flossing teeth